openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 addCustomDnsRule(host: string, ip: Array\<string\>, callback: AsyncCallback\<void\>): void

-Adds the mapping between a custom host and the corresponding IP address for the current application.
+Adds custom DNS rules for the specified host of the current application.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET